 Felix: Yeah, right next to your shop.

 Alex: Yeah, exactly.
 I would say that page is what helps us convert so much.
 That's why we expanded on it now with our new redesign, but even the story that you see there is the same story we had as when we started.
 It's real.
 That's the story.
 I think one of the, once again, biggest things you can take away if you're a e-commerce or you're starting out e-commerce is share your story, especially if it's authentic.
 Yeah, you're story's like, "Hey, I just want to make money," maybe that's not the best story.
 Really think as to why you're bringing this product into life.
-A little segue as well, so many people who don't know what kind of business they should even do, create a business out of a problem you have in your own life.
+A little segue as well, so many people who don't know what kind of business they should even do, start a business out of a problem you have in your own life.
 Hair extensions is not a problem I had in my life, it's not my problem, but it was a problem that Mimi had.
 Through creating this business we solved that problem.
 Most likely if you're solving your own problem, you're going to solve a lot of poeple's problems in the world.

 Felix: Yeah, it definitely becomes a lot easier when you are your own customer because you don't have to spend so much time figuring them out because they are you or they are, in this case, Mimi.
 You don't have to spend so much time in the early days learning more about them because you already have them inside your company.
 Just kind of close out on this and give the listeners an idea of how much success there's been, the Luxy Hair channel itself has closing in on three million subscribers.
 You guys also have your own channels.
 Alex, you have one over a hundred thousand.
 Mimi has another one over five hundred thousand subscribers.
 This QVCA model, I love it.
 I love that you broke it down like that.
 I think it makes a lot of sense.
 For people out there that are thinking about putting their story out there, thinking about finding ways to connect more with their ...
 Find people with connect with, specifically with YouTube.
 Here's a lot.
 Is it still possible to get started today when it's "so saturated" in that market?
 If so, how do you get yourself to stand out in the crowd?